owainkenwayucl/owainkenwayucl.github.io/_posts/2019-02-08-GROMACSonGrace.md

 ## Tuning PME by hand is a pain!

 Yes it is.
 Weirdly, there’s a `-tunepme` option you can pass to mdrun but it doesn’t seem to do anything.
 The documentation says it can fight with `-dlb` so you shouldn’t turn them both on at the same time, so I turned off `-dlb` and re-ran the OpenMP set.
 This resulted in GROMACS allocating the same number of cores to the PP/PME split as with `-tunepme` off so the graph we get actually shows the effect of turning off dynamic load balancing instead.
 Again we see a significant increase in performance at 16 threads/1 MPI rank per node, because of course GROMACS is no longer doing the PP/PME split.
-In all my testing I found no evidence that `-tunepme` does anything.
+In all my testing I found no evidence that `-tunepme` does anything for MPI codes.

 ![GROMACS -tunepme vs -dlb](/images/grom_dlb_omp.png)